thomas-barthelemy/thomas-barthelemy.github.io/_posts/2015-08-20-phabricator-arcanist-flow.markdown

 Tasks name start with a `T` so it will be something like `arc start T20`.
 *Note that the name is not case sensitive so `t20` will work too.*

+Also using `arc start` with no arguments will list the tasks you have already started.

 ### Creating the feature branch

 To start a new branch, to work on your task: